From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 \subsection{(RQ1) Language \& Toolchain Knowledge}

-\F~\ref{fig:measurement-results-p1} summarizes performance on the multiple-choice question set.
+\F~\ref{fig:measurement-results-p1} summarizes performance.
 Reasoning models perform best, with GPT-o4-mini reaching 88.1\% and GPT-o3 87.2\%.
-Open-source non-reasoning models perform noticeably worse, with DeepSeek V3 at 79.5\% and Qwen3 at 78.9\%.
+Open-weight non-reasoning models perform noticeably worse, with DeepSeek-V3 at 79.5\% and Qwen3 at 78.9\%.
 The human expert for reference scores 88.7\%, similar to the reasoning models.
 Overall, LLMs demonstrate strong competence in ZK language knowledge, achieving accuracy within a few percentage points of the human expert.

 \finding{\ding{172}}{On Circom and Noir, LLMs display strong competence in ZK language knowledge.
-Reasoning models surpass open-source ones and perform similar to human experts.}
+Reasoning models surpass open-weight ones and perform similar to human experts.}

 We further examine performance across question categories and languages.
 LLMs achieve their highest accuracy on questions about basic syntax and API references, reflecting familiarity with fundamental constructs and widely used library templates.
 In contrast, accuracy drops on advanced topics such as traits, signal taggings, and generics, which extend expressiveness but are less commonly encountered.
-The lowest performance is observed on compiler principles, which probe understanding of how source programs are transformed into arithmetic circuits.
-These results indicate that while LLMs are proficient in surface-level language usage, they struggle with deeper aspects of language design and compilation.
+The lowest performance is observed on compiler principles, which probe understanding of how source programs are transformed into arithmetic circuits, indicating that they struggle with deeper aspects of arithmetic circuits and constraint semantics on finite fields.
 Notably, there is no significant difference between Circom and Noir, suggesting that model competence reflects general exposure to ZK languages rather than language-specific familiarity.

 \finding{\ding{173}}{LLMs excel at surface-level knowledge such as syntax and API references, but exhibit weaknesses in advanced language features and compiler principles.}